Inflectra/rapise-documentation/docs/Guide/object_spy_mobile.md

 This dialog lets you perform the following events on the device:

 - **Tap** - this will simulate tapping the currently selected object on the device.
+- **Press** - this will simulate long tap of 1 second for the currently selected object.
+- **Long Press** - performs long press on the currently selected object.
 - **Swipe** - you specify the start and end points of the swipe operation.
 This is useful for simulating a real swipe on the device in a specific direction at a specific location (e.g. on a progress selector).

  ![spy\_dialog\_mobile\_events\_swipe](./img/object_spy_mobile3.png)